dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 these arenas were always *virtual* worlds.
 Designed, controlled, and maintained by central authorities.
-Authorities with the power to change the rules, something that they will always do, either out of self-interest or coercion.
+Authorities with the power to change the rules, something that they will always do, either out of self-interest or emergency.
 As we have seen, if a central authority can be identified, the state will step in and force a rule change.

 The difference between in-game money and fiat money is in scale, not in